 In truth, it wasn’t the unrelenting blast of winter fury that killed these hikers.
 No one would ever really know that they had all died from the unrelenting frigid cold of their prejudiced hearts.

-Read more articles by Gerald Shuler or search for articles on the same topic or others.
+Read more articles by Gerald Shuler or search for other articles by topic below.

 Rather ironic, everyone had the means, but not the willingness to use what they had.